University of Arkansas Foundation, Inc.

 Board of Trustees

-Term Expires December 31, 2015
+Term Expires December 31, 2019

-Mr. Epley is a retired attorney, residing in Fayetteville, Arkansas.
+Lewis is a retired attorney, residing in Fayetteville, Arkansas.
 A native Arkansan, he attended public schools in Springdale before entering the University of Arkansas in 1954, where he received both a Bachelor of Science in Public Administration and the Juris Doctor degree in 1961.
+In 2011 Mr. Epley was presented an Honorary Doctor of Laws degree by the University of Arkansas Board of Trustees.
 He practiced law in Eureka Springs for 40 years and was also involved in banking and business, before he and his wife, Donna, moved to Fayetteville in 2002.
 In the past he has served as Chairman of the Arkansas State Building Services Council, a Special Justice of the Arkansas Supreme Court, and held a ten year term on the Board of Trustees of the University of Arkansas where he served two years as Chairman.
 He also served on the steering committee for the Campaign for the 21st Century and as Chairman of the Razorback Bands Committee of the 21st Century Campaign.
-He is a past chairman of the University of Arkansas Foundation, Inc. and is currently a member of the Board of Advisors for the Fayetteville Campus, Advisory Board for UAMS-Northwest, Advisory Board for UAMS Donald W. Reynolds Center on Aging, and the Fayetteville Rotary Club.
-Lewis also serves as Vice-Chairman of the Bank of Eureka Springs and is a member of the Board of Directors of the Southwestern Energy Company.
+He also formerly served as a member of the Board of Directors and Vice-Chairman of the Bank of Eureka Springs\Cornerstone Bank.
+He served as a member of the Board of Directors of the Southwestern Energy Company 1989-2013.
+Mr. Epley is currently serving on the UAMS-Northwest Advisory Board and the Fayetteville Rotary Club.
+He is also a current member of the Campaign Arkansas Steering Committee and is the Honorary Chair of the Campaign Arkansas Band Unit Committee.

 Don L. Gibson